High-speed rail in Sweden

 In Sweden many trains run at 200 km/h.
-Train types which currently attain this speed include the X2 tilting trains for long distances, the Regina widebody trains, the X40 double-decker regional trains, the Arlanda Airport Express X3, the MTRX-trains, flixtrains and the Stadler KISS-inspired double-decker regional trains.
+Train types which currently attain this speed include the X 2000 tilting trains for long distances, the Regina widebody trains, the X40 double-decker regional trains, the Arlanda Airport Express X3, the MTRX-trains and the Stadler KISS-inspired double-decker regional trains.
 Since both the X2 and X3 are allowed to run at 205 km/h in case of delay, they can technically be considered as high-speed trains.
 The X2 runs between many cities in Sweden including Stockholm, Gothenburg, and Malmö.
 The Arlanda Express trains connect Stockholm and Stockholm-Arlanda Airport.

 Current plans

 Upgrades to existing lines

 Hundreds of kilometers of track are ready for 250 km/h operation, with the exception of signaling systems, catenary, and the trains themselves.
 A modified Regina test train, called "the Green Train", has attained a maximum speed of 303 km/h, with regular service at 250 km/h planned.